 • Downspout brackets: Brackets are “U” shaped connectors that fasten the downspout to the wall.

-• Gutter guards: Gutter guards come in many different styles and designs, but all serve the same basic function.
-They protect your gutter system from debris.
+• Gutter guards: Gutter guards come in many different styles and designs, but they all protect your gutter system from debris.
 Some of the best types of gutter guards are brush guards, gutter screens, mesh screens, foam inserts, gutter covers, reserve curve guards, gutter hoods, and perforated gutter covers.

 Types of Gutter Materials

 Originally, gutters were made from wood, brick, or stone.
-Ancient civilizations created impressive and complex water drainage systems along the tops of homes, manors, and churches that, over time, have evolved into the modern gutter systems we know today.
+Ancient civilizations created impressive and complex water drainage systems along the tops of homes, manors, and churches.
 Gargoyles trace their roots to these systems, acting as a precursor to current gutters.
 While effective for their time, many of the materials used in original gutter systems are not the most effective by today’s standards.
-Wood gutters are prone to rot, mold, and attract pests.
-Stone gutters are still occasionally used but are not typical and are frequently fraught with issues.
-Instead, today’s gutters can come in various materials, most composed of metal or vinyl.
-Each material provides distinct benefits, styles, requirements, and costs.
+Wood gutters are prone to rot, mold and attract pests.
+Stone gutters are still occasionally used but are not typical and are often fraught with issues.

 Aluminum

 Aluminum is the standard material for gutters and is the most commonly used across the United States.
 Aluminum gutters are low-cost, resilient, lightweight, weather-resistant, rust-proof, and paintable.
-Aluminum can come as a seamed or seamless gutters and is the preferred choice for contractors during installations.
+Aluminum can come as a seamed or seamless gutter and is the preferred choice for contractors during installations.
 The only significant downside to these gutters is their structural weakness.
-Aluminum isn’t the densest material, and these gutters are only a quarter of an inch in thickness, meaning they’re prone to denting or bending.
+Aluminum isn’t the densest material, and these gutters are prone to denting or bending.
 If you choose aluminum, you’ll have to be especially careful when cleaning or accessing your roof, as ladders are known to leave large dents when impacting aluminum gutters.

-These gutters are around $4-$8 per linear foot and about $20 per linear foot for an installation.
+These gutters are around $7 – $13 per linear foot and, assuming that your home requires 200 linear feet of gutter system, will cost $1,467 – $2,668 to install.
 Aluminum gutters, on average, last for about 25 years if properly installed and provided general maintenance.

 Copper